 You may end up with fingernails that look like they were painted by a child, but who really cares when you are spending CALM moments with your kids.

 The girls love it when we break out the nail polish and they get to design my nails.
 Most of the time I end up with all the skin around my nails being painting, but that’s ok.
 They take a lot of pride in their work.
 As they should.
 No matter what it looks like, I will rock their nail polish until it starts wearing off.

 This game isn’t just for the mommies, the girls LOVE it even more when Eben lets them paint his nails.
-So go ahead and get colourful dads.
+So go ahead and get colorful dads.

 The educational part: painting within small confines.
 Concentration.
-Art work.
-Patience of letting the nail polish dry.
+Artwork.
+The patience of letting the nail polish dry.

 Get A Massage